healthiop/hipath/README.md

-# gohi-path
+# Implementation of FHIR® FHIRPath in Go
-Implementation of FHIR® FHIRPath in Go
+This module will soon provide you an implementation of FHIRPath in Go.